Nontheistic religion: Christianity

 A few liberal Christian theologians define a "nontheistic God" as "the ground of all being" rather than as a personal divine being.

 Many of them owe much of their theology to the work of Christian existentialist philosopher Paul Tillich, including the phrase "the ground of all being".
 Another quotation from Tillich is, "God does not exist.
 He is being itself beyond essence and existence.
 Therefore to argue that God exists is to deny him."
 This Tillich quotation summarizes his conception of God.
 He does not think of God as a being that exists in time and space, because that constrains God, and makes God finite.
 But all beings are finite, and if God is the Creator of all beings, God cannot logically be finite since a finite being cannot be the sustainer of an infinite variety of finite things.
 Thus God is considered beyond being, above finitude and limitation, the power or essence of being itself.

 From a nontheistic, naturalist, and rationalist perspective, the concept of divine grace appears to be the same concept as luck.

 Nontheist Quakers

 A nontheist Friend or an atheist Quaker is someone who affiliates with, identifies with, engages in and/or affirms Quaker practices and processes, but who does not accept a belief in a theistic understanding of God, a Supreme Being, the divine, the soul or the supernatural.
-Like theistic Friends, nontheist Friends are actively interested in realizing centered peace, simplicity, integrity, community, equality, love, happiness and social justice in the Society of Friends and beyond.
+Like theistic Friends, nontheist Friends are actively interested in realizing centered peace, simplicity, integrity, community, equality, and social justice in the Society of Friends and beyond.